MAIN-MK-TAN/INFL/design_plan.md

 ## 00. Purpose

 This project outlines the structure of a modular, multi-platform control interface for agent-based communication.
 It defines a cleanroom, non-operational representation of task dispatch, agent tracking, and transport layering strategies common in distributed C2 infrastructure.

-All components are inert and simulate logical behavior only.

 ---

 ## 01. Top-Level Structure